cemeterysummoning/tdmanage/README.md

 https://user-images.githubusercontent.com/80844905/184218259-bb7674d6-3e1c-4349-882f-b17781b1693c.mp4

 `manage todos` keeps track of your tasks, with due date support included. `manage events` works in a similar way, but it keeps track of specific events and weekly occurrences.

+# TODO
+* Add a tagging/filtering system
+* Add tasks that refresh daily
+* Make the calendar able to display more than a week of information